AustinmJoseph/AD-Setup/README.md

 - Windows Server 2022
 - Windows 10 (21H2)

-<h2>Domain Setup </h2>
+<h2>Domain Controller setup </h2>

-First, let’s set up the domain controller.

-I went to Azure, created a resource group, and named it AD-Lab.
-I also created a separate virtual network called ABV-Lab.
-Then, I created a virtual machine named DC-1, selected Windows Server 2022 as the image, and placed it in the virtual network we just created.
+First, I created a resource group in Azure and named it AD-Lab.
+I also set up a virtual network called ABV-Lab.
+Within this network, I launched a virtual machine named DC-1, selecting Windows Server 2022 as the image.

-Next, I went into DC-1’s network settings and set its IP address to static.
+Next, I configured DC-1’s network settings and set its IP address to static to ensure stable connectivity.

-After that, I created another virtual machine, ensuring it was imaged with regular Windows 10 (not Server) and that it was on the same subnet.
+Then, I created another virtual machine, Client-1, using a standard Windows 10 image (not a server version), ensuring it was placed on the same subnet as DC-1.

-I then retrieved DC-1’s public IP address, signed into it, and disabled the firewall.
-I disabled the Domain, Private, and Public profile firewalls.
+I retrieved DC-1’s public IP address, signed into it, and disabled the firewall by turning off the Domain, Private, and Public profile firewalls.

-Then, I changed Client-1’s DNS configuration to use DC-1’s IP address, restarted Client-1, and signed into it.
+Afterward, I updated Client-1’s DNS settings to point to DC-1’s private IP address.
+I then restarted Client-1 and signed into it.

-After signing into Client-1, I tested connectivity to ensure it could ping the domain controller.
-To double-check, I ran “ipconfig /all” to verify that the DNS server was set to DC-1’s private IP address.
+Once signed in, I tested the connectivity by pinging the domain controller to ensure it was reachable.
+To confirm everything was configured correctly, I ran the command ipconfig /all on Client-1 to verify that the DNS server was set to DC-1’s private IP address.

 ---